forbole/ibcjuno/.docs/setup.md

 2. Start IBCJuno.

 ## Installing IBCJuno
-In order to install IBCJuno you are required to have [Go 1.17+](https://golang.org/dl/) installed on your machine.
+To install IBCJuno you are required to have [Go 1.17+](https://golang.org/dl/) installed on your machine.
 Once you have it, the first thing to do is to clone the GitHub repository.
 To do this you can run

 ```shell
 $ git clone https://github.com/MonikaCat/ibcjuno.git